erewok/haskpy-dependency-graphs/README.md

 * ~~Function `displayGraph` relies on route to index template.
 This won't work outside of source directory!~~

+* There is no real attempt at error handling at this point, and there are likely to be some errors...

 * Force graph may be a poor way to represent this data structure

 * Nothing from any `__init__.py` module is being examined